Neighborhoods of Alexandria, Virginia: Alexandria West

 Alexandria West refers to neighborhoods west of I-395 but within the city limits of Alexandria.
 Beauregard Street is the primary artery running north to south from King Street to Little River Turnpike (Duke Street's name changes west of I-395).
 Alexandria West includes a mix of development from town home communities, single family neighborhoods, three large senior citizen living centers, garden and high-rise apartments and condominiums.
 The Mark Center office development is a large commercial area in this community, which also includes the Alexandria Campus of the Northern Virginia Community College and its Rachel M. Schlesinger Concert Hall and Arts Center.
 The Mark Center is a 1,000000 sqft office tower complex developed for the US Department of Defense and its Base Realignment and Closure initiative.
 It is an annex of US Army post Fort Belvoir.
 6,300 federal office workers were expected to occupy the buildings.

 There are two nature preserves that welcome visitors in Alexandria West.
-The Winkler Botanical Reserve is a privately maintained community park, and the 50-acre Dora Kelly Nature Park along with its Buddy Ford Nature Center is Alexandria City's largest natural area for strolling, hiking and biking and provides year-round programs and exhibits on Alexandria's human and natural history.
+The 44-acre Winkler Botanical Reserve is a regional park operated by NOVA Parks, and the 50-acre Dora Kelly Nature Park along with its Buddy Ford Nature Center is Alexandria City's largest natural area for strolling, hiking and biking and provides year-round programs and exhibits on Alexandria's human and natural history.
 Also located in the Alexandria West area are the Hillwood and Stoneridge neighborhoods.
 The Stonegate development along West Braddock Road is the site of prehistoric settlement ranging from 3,500 to 1,000 B.C., making it the oldest known inhabited site in Alexandria; its discovery in 1992 led to the creation of the city's first archaeological preserve.

 The Alexandria West area is slated for a great deal of redevelopment under a recent plan approved by the city of Alexandria.
 The plan, called the Beauregard Corridor Plan, has met with opposition from a number of local residential groups; concerns include the addition of density to the neighborhood and the loss of a large portion of the city's stock of affordable housing.
 Bus rapid transit is also slated to be added to the neighborhood, and will connect it to other neighborhoods both in the city and in surrounding jurisdictions.